 The Magistrate should determine whether probable cause exists after hearing the full statement from the complainant.
 “The complainant need only present a statement of accusation which in the eyes of the magistrate is complete in terms of the elements of the crime and reasonably believable in terms of its allegations.”
 Commonwealth v.
 DiBennadetto, 436 Mass.
 310, 314, 764 N.E.2d 338, 342 (2002).

-What is the Strategy for a Clerk Magistrate's Hearing?
+What is the Strategy for a Clerk Magistrate's Hearing in Massachusetts?

 If you can prevent a complaint from issuing at this show cause hearing, then the person accused will not have a criminal record of the charges because they were never arraigned formally in District Court.
 This is why it is so important to handle these in a proper way.
 The statements you make can be used against you, which is why it is so important to have an attorney speak on your behalf.
-Attorney David Ellison does his own investigation prior to representing a person at a Clerk Magistrate's Hearing.
-He also has the opportunity to summons in witnesses to appear and testify at the hearing.
+The attorneys at Ellison Law LLC do their own investigation prior to representing a person at a Clerk Magistrate's Hearing.
+They also have the opportunity to summons in witnesses to appear and testify at the hearing.

 There are, generally speaking, two types of strategies for a Clerk Magistrate's Hearing (although every case deserves its own unique strategy).